edwoodcheng/paddle_test/README.md

+# This repo is runing on CPU, **NOT GPU**.
+Please install the corresponding library for GPU

 **Install PaddleOCR**
 If you have CUDA 9 or CUDA 10 installed on your machine, please run the following command to install